tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

     ```bash
     cp -r /cluster/tufts/bio/tools/training/cas12a_af2_sp24/ ./
     ```
-- Type `ls` to list the files in your current directory after copying the files.
+- Type `ls` to list the files in your current directory after copying the files, you can now see the `cas12a_af2_sp24/` folder.
     ![](images/cluster_screenshot_homedir.png)